Squarespace Review (2025) — The Key Pros and Cons to Consider

 It’s easy enough to configure a Squarespace template design to your liking.
 You use a menu of styling options on the right hand side of the screen to adjust how components — displayed on the left — appear.
 These controls let you adjust things like fonts, colors, page width and so on easily.

-A key thing to note about the latest version of Squarespace (7.1) however is that it doesn’t allow you to switch templates once you’ve selected one.
-This is frustrating, but less of a big deal than it sounds at first, as all the 7.1 templates work the same way — you can achieve the same look and feel as another template by tweaking your site fonts and colors.
+This is frustrating, but less of a big deal than it sounds at first, because all the 7.1 templates work the same way — i.e., you can create the look and feel of another template by tweaking your site fonts and colors to match it.

-Nonetheless, I don’t really like this approach — it would be much better if Squarespace offered the option to switch to another template design with the click of a button, as many competing platforms do.
+Nonetheless, I really don’t like this approach — it would be much better if Squarespace offered the option to switch to another template design with the click of a button, as many competing platforms do.

-In terms of styling your template via code, so long as you’re on a ‘Business’ or higher plan, you can add your own custom CSS to your website.
+In terms of styling your template via code, so long as you’re on a ‘Core’ or higher plan, you can add your own custom CSS to your website.
 This is useful for making changes to your website’s appearance that Squarespace’s design controls don’t permit.

 You won’t be able to see or edit the full CSS stylesheet in Squarespace, but you can add your own CSS rules to change the appearance of certain items on your website (see screenshot below for an example).